-Access to New Drugs and Participation in Select Clinical Trials
+Access to New Drugs and Clinical Trials

 The UT Southwestern Health System provides comprehensive care solutions for all patient medical needs spanning the spectrum of medical and surgical areas.
 It is a one-stop-shop for health care, and physicians work together through a shared electronic medical record that keeps each other abreast of patient’s health developments.